 1.Who is the International Geography Bee’s Canadian Division meant for?

 Any primary or secondary student with an interest in geography is welcome to compete.
-Students must be enrolled in a primary or secondary school and not have already graduated high school at the time they take the Championships Qualifying Exam or compete in the Regional Quiz Tournament.
-Students who graduate between the time they take the Exam / compete in the RQT and the next IGB Canadian championships may still compete at the next Canadian Championships, as well as at the subsequent IGB World Championships.
+Students must be enrolled in a primary or secondary school and not have already graduated high school at the time they take the Championships Qualifying Exam or compete in a regional-level International Geography Bee Tournament.

 2. Which age divisions can students compete in?